Celerone/OpenFFBoard-hardware-Nema34-P/README.md

 # OpenFFBoard-hardware-Nema34-P
-This contains the hardware designs of the OpenFFBoard fork Nema 34 P-Series
+This contains the hardware designs of the OpenFFBoard fork for Nema 34 P-Series

 These are work in progress.
 No guarantee for functionality or safety!
 The designs are NOT FINAL.